chainguard-images/images/images/cosign/README.md

 - `latest`: This is an image for running `cosign` commands.
 It does not include a shell or other applications.

-Starting in April, accessing older tags will require authentication.

 ### Cosign Version
 This will automatically pull the image to your local system and execute the command `cosign version`: